barryclark/jekyll-now/README.md

-my porfolio running using jekyll
+my porfolio site using jekyll and github pages